-The 230-acre ranch has direct access to a 5,400-acre state park with breathtaking scenery and more than 50 miles of trails to explore.
-You can ride horses every day along the old cattle trails at your leisure.
+The 230-acre guest ranch has direct access to a 5,400-acre state park with breathtaking scenery and more than 50 miles of trails to explore.
+You can enjoy horseback riding every day along the old cattle trails at your leisure.

 5. Mayan Dude Ranch, Bandera

-You can ride horses twice daily, swim in the vast pool, play tennis, enjoy the Medina River that horseshoes through the ranch, and go on an arrowhead hunting expedition.
+You can enjoy horseback riding twice a day, swimming in the vast pool, playing tennis, exploring the Medina River that horseshoes through the ranch, and going on an arrowhead hunting expedition.
 On the property’s many trails, you may spot deer, armadillos, roadrunners, wild turkeys, and more.
 Ride the hayride to the cowboy breakfast, the riverside gazebo, the little Western town, or out under the starry skies for a campfire and sing-along.
 You’ll enjoy Texas two-stepping and the “Cotton-Eyed Joe” and learn many Western line-dancing techniques.

 The Mayan serves up some fantastic food, including mesquite-grilled steak, brisket, pork, ribs, chicken, sausage, and some of the best Mexican food around.

 Trade your skirt for blue jeans, your tie for a red bandana, and your stress for a peaceful Hill Country sunset at the Silver Spur Guest Ranch near Bandera.
 The accommodations range from standard rooms to three-bedroom cabins, some sleeping up to 12 guests each.
-Amenity packages include three meals daily and all the activities, including one or two horseback rides per day.
+Amenity packages include three meals daily and all the activities, including horseback riding (one or two rides a day).